GotAudio/AudioBookSlides/README.md

 git clone https://github.com/m-bain/whisperx.git
 cd whisperx
 #This sub-clone fails on (my) windows (maybe because TEMP is on another drive).
 Modify requirements.txt.
-#Find the line that specifies faster-whisper with a Git URL and comment it out, then run;
+#Find the line that specifies faster-whisper with a Git URL and comment it out (my env fails maybe becasue TEMP is on another drive), then run;
 git clone https://github.com/SYSTRAN/faster-whisper.git
 cd faster-whisper
 pip install .